 QoS refers to the ability of a network to offer an enhanced level of service to certain types of traffic.
 For example, Voice-over-IP (VoIP) traffic requires lower latency and jitter than web and email traffic.
 Fusion Bonding provides sophisticated QoS configurations that can be used to implement almost any type of traffic management strategy.

 By enabling QoS on your bonded link, you are telling the bonder and the Fusion Aggregation clusters to manage the data flows through the bond according to the QoS profile.

 QoS will be mostly used when you have various applications using the available bandwidth of the bond and also where one application can impact the functionality of another by dominating the available bandwidth.
-For example, if you had a Remote Desktop session running you would prefer this to have a traffic priority over a download of an SW image.
-In this instance QoS will make sure the Remote Desktop session has sufficient bandwidth to run effectively whilst also allowing the SW download to run/co-exist on the link.
+For example, if you had a Remote Desktop session running you would prefer this to have a traffic priority over a download of a software image.
+In this instance QoS will make sure the Remote Desktop session has sufficient bandwidth to run effectively whilst also allowing the software download to run/co-exist on the link.

 Failover…do you realise how important it is?
 With so many applications being pushed up into the ‘cloud’, having a reliable failover connection has never been more critical.
 Just watch the frustration levels increase around an office when connectivity is lost!

 The key thing in having a failover connection is that it needs to be seamless and transparent.
 Seamless, in that no-one (not even the IT guys) need do anything – it is 100% self-managed – in failing over and failback.
 Also, what is even more critical, is that the failover event cannot break applications – again it needs to be transparent to users and applications.